adurkarARIN555/MTRX2700-Game-Show/README.md

 |Mario Kart Racing|Thomas Cook & James Cook
 ## Guess the price
 ### Requirement Specification:
+- The game "the price is right" overall is supposed to function like the TV show.
+The game is a simplified online version of the game.
+The user will need an STM32 microcontroller as well as importing the standard definitions folder for the STM32 "stm32f303xc.h".
+To use the GUI the required libraries QtCore, QtWidgets and QtGui from PyQt5.
+- Slider Control: The program allows the two users to control PyQt widget sliders through sliding their fingers over the potentiometer.
+The current value should be displayed to the screen.
+- Timer Control: The program implements a timer that the game players must complete their choice within to play the game.
+- GUI Display: The GUI displays 4 main configurations of the window to simulate the price is right game.
+The first part is the base loading screen.
+The following three configurations of the main window are the games 1-3 that are changed based on what the user has provided.
 ### System Design:
+- The game has three STM32 modules that interface with the PyQt Gui.
+- The game transfers the raw potentiometer values for each softpot along with the current timer over serial.
 ### Detailed Design:
 ![SBD](https://github.com/adurkarARIN555/MTRX2700-Game-Show/assets/160560741/d6ac0d88-d144-49fb-a772-a72be406432f)
 ### Instructions for use: